EBCDIC Character Format - A Guide

 00000002Martin 9

-As you can see in the data, there is no schema baked into this record, so if you received this file you would not know how to parse it.
+As you can see, there is no schema embedded in this record, so if you received this file you would not know how to parse it.

 EBCDIC Packing

 EBCDIC uses an 8 bit character set, meaning that every row of an EBCDIC file can be read as a string.
-With a strong focus on minimizing field widths, one trick that this format employs when encoding numbers is to have the sign (whether it’s positive or negative) encoded as part of the string changing the least significant digit from a number to a non numeric character.
-This saves a character by turning the four character “-100” to the three character “10}”
+With an emphasis on minimizing field widths, EBCDIC employs a technique where the sign (positive or negative) is encoded as part of the string, changing the least significant digit from a number to a non-numeric character.
+This saves space by converting the four-character string “-100” to the three-character string “10}”.

-Packing uses nibbles (4 bits) of a byte rather than using the full byte.
-To store the information about a given number.
+Packing uses nibbles (4 bits) rather than full bytes to store numeric information.

 With the values: